teleprint-me/regress/README.md

 This will compute the slope and intercept for the best-fit line, which can then be used to make predictions about pizza sales based on income.

+### Conclusion

+Linear regression provides a method for modeling the relationship between two variables by fitting a line that minimizes the sum of squared errors.
+The slope and intercept are calculated based on the means of the data, allowing us to predict values and understand the direction and strength of the relationship between the variables.

 ## 9. Coefficient of Determination ($r^2$)
 The $r^2$ value measures how well the regression line fits the data.
 It is calculated as: